 - Linkage to current strategic initiatives

-While meeting the demands of current business pressures and regulatory demands under a single modernization initiative will entail considerable expenditure, the benefits to approaching operational change holistically will promote better business practices greater innovation, and provide a competitive advantage.
-Notably, those who do so will benefit from enhanced data analytics, better underwriting and management decisions more efficient capital usage , and more attractive products.
+The benefits of operational change will promote better business practices, greater innovation, and provide a competitive advantage.
+Notably, companies that modernize will benefit from enhanced data analytics, better underwriting and management decisions, more efficient capital usage, and more attractive products.

-Moreover, a fundamental benefit of modernizing holistically is that doing so will also provide significant savings by not “ripping up the road more than once.”
+Moreover, modernizing holistically - not in a piecemeal fashion - can provide significant savings from not “ripping up the road more than once.”
 Rather than treating each regulatory development and business imperative as one-offs, holistic modernization can provide greater organizational efficiency, speed, scalability and leverage.
-Particular benefits include:
+Benefits of this approach include:

-- Improved analysis – Improved automation and enhanced tools will allow employees to focus on high-value added analysis.
+- Improved analysis – Improved automation and enhanced tools will help employees focus on high-value added analysis.

 - Process efficiency – Automated feeds and processes mean reduced process times, less manual intervention, and reduced dependencies on any one individual.

-- Optimized use of resources – For example, actuaries will be able to spend more time on value-added analysis and IT resources.
+- Optimized use of resources – For example, actuaries will be able to spend more time on value-added analysis.

 - Enhanced controls – Increased confidence in results, automated controls, and greater responsiveness in a changing regulatory environment.